richardlaugesen/ruvpy/README.md

 ### Features

 - Simple front end
-- Unit tests with 100% coverage
+- Unit tests with close to 100% coverage
 - Examples as Jupyter notebooks
 - Free and Open Source Software licence
 - Community code of conduct